Akryum/vue-supply/README.md

 # Usage

-A resource supply is a Vue instance which is responsible for managing a piece of dynamic data (for example, a Meteor, GraphQL or Firebase subscription with data that may change and update from the server).
-It has an deactivated state (default), and an activated state when the data should be updated (for example, a subscription running).
+A supply is a Vue instance which is responsible for managing a piece of dynamic data (for example, a Meteor, GraphQL or Firebase subscription with data that may change and update from the server).
+It has an deactivated state (default), and an activated state when the data should be updated (for example, when a subscription is running).

-It is created with the `supply` function:
+To create a supply, create a new Vue instance extending the `Supply` definition:

 ```javascript
 import { Supply } from 'vue-supply'